ome/training-docker/_episodes/020-dockerrun.md

 ~~~
 {: .output}

-`hello.txt` is missing- this is a completely new container.
+`hello.txt` is missing.
+This is a completely new container.

 ## Running Docker images in the background (`-d`/`--detach`)